JetBrains/jetbrains_guide/sites/webstorm-guide/contents/tips/last-edit-location/index.md

 ---
-date: 2020-09-17
+date: 2023-01-27
-title: Last Edit Location
+title: Navigate to the Last Edited Location
-subtitle: Navigate to the place of your last edit.
+subtitle: How to navigate to your last edit in WebStorm.
 technologies: []
 topics: [navigation]
 author: er